The Caregiver's Compass

 Navigating the Caregiver Journey

-The Caregiver’s Compass offers a quiet place to pause, reflect, and orient yourself within the changing landscape of caregiving.
+The Caregiver’s Compass is a quiet place to pause.

 🧭 Finding Direction

-• Why This Exists — to understand why this space exists
+• Why This Exists — why I created this space, and who it’s for

-• The Compass Framework — to notice which direction feels closest right now
+• The Compass Framework — to name what you’re carrying today

-• Compass Notes & Reflections — to explore a direction and pause with guided reflection tools.
+• Compass Notes & Reflections — simple prompts to help you pause and breathe

 Why This Exists